Ai Accountant

 Worked examples to clear the confusion

-For illustrations and FAQs, see examples of ITC reversal calculations and the interest liability note.
+For illustrations and FAQs, see ClearTax's ITC reversal calculator and examples.

 Other common ITC reversal scenarios